Jamshied Sharifi: Life and career

 And while Sharifi's initial focus in music can be credited to American jazz, it is his infusions of elements from the Middle East and Africa that make his music distinctive.
-He is an accomplished pianist and synthesizer player.
-Notably, Sharifi holds the synthesizer to an 'acoustic' standard and aims to play it with the detail and richness of articulation that comes naturally to an acoustic instrumentalist.
-To achieve this sound he uses a controller which allows him to manipulate the synthesizer with his breath.
-He combines this technique with a ribbon controller that allows him to bend the pitch smoothly and continuously with his finger.
+He was an accomplished pianist and synthesizer player.
+Notably, Sharifi held the synthesizer to an 'acoustic' standard and aimed to play it with the detail and richness of articulation that comes naturally to an acoustic instrumentalist.
+To achieve this sound he used a controller which allowed him to manipulate the synthesizer with his breath.
+He combined this technique with a ribbon controller that allowed him to bend the pitch smoothly and continuously with his finger.
 According to Jamshied, using both these techniques makes the instrument a "wind-driven, fretless synthesizer".

 In addition to creating his own albums and scoring films, Sharifi has arranged and produced albums for many artists, including Tibetan vocalist Yungchen Lhamo, and Persian vocalist Mamak Khadem.
 He has also recorded four albums with world fusion band Mo Boma.
 His first solo album, A Prayer for the Soul of Layla, received critical acclaim including Best Contemporary World Music Album at the 1st Annual New Age Voice Music Awards.
 His next release One continues to explore his inimitable approach to music.
-"For both One and A Prayer for the Soul of Layla, the inspiration has been to make music true to my heart and interests" says Sharifi.
+"For both One and A Prayer for the Soul of Layla, the inspiration has been to make music true to my heart and interests" said Sharifi.
 "I have had the opportunity to work on a number of different musical projects, very often helping another artist to realize his or her vision.
 These records reflect my ongoing love for and exploration of music outside of what we think of as Western music.”

 For Dream Theater's album Octavarium, he arranged and conducted for various orchestra instruments, including strings and horns.
 On April 1, 2006, he conducted the orchestra for the Dream Theater 20th Anniversary World Tour performance at Radio City Music Hall in NYC.
 This concert was released on the Dream Theater CD/DVD Score.

-Jamshied Sharifi's first record, A Prayer for the Soul of Layla, was inspired by his daughter, Layla Sakamoto Sharifi.
+Sharifi's first record, A Prayer for the Soul of Layla, was inspired by his daughter, Layla Sakamoto Sharifi.

-He won a Tony Award in 2018 for his orchestration of The Band's Visit.
+He won a Tony Award in 2018 for orchestrating the stage adaptation of The Band's Visit.

+Sharifi died on August 15, 2025, at the age of 64, after a long battle with cancer.